 |Singapore, SG||202.682||2.002||- 99.01%|

 |Tokyo, JP||130.804||3.379||- 97.42%|

-As you can see, adapting for mobile on the web is very important.
-The number of people using different types of devices is continuing to expand exponentially at a rapid pace.
-We first recommend optimizing your site for mobile as much as possible and then taking advantage of a mobile CDN to get the content closer to your visitors, and decrease the latency involved.
+As you can see, adapting to mobile on the web is very important.
+The number of people using different types of devices is expanding exponentially at a rapid pace.
+We first recommend optimizing your site for mobile as much as possible and then taking advantage of a mobile CDN to get the content closer to your visitors and decrease the latency.